Insight

 Traditional Patient Access Model

-Siloed access channels with limited functionality require more effort from patients, leading to frustrating experiences as patients navigate between touchpoints.
+Siloed access channels with limited functionality require more effort from patients, leading to frustrating experiences as patients navigate between touch points.

 The Shift to Digital and Multichannel Engagement

-Today’s patients seek efficient and secure access to their health information and the ability to schedule appointments, communicate with providers, and view and pay financial responsibilities online.
-Multichannel strategies have shaped healthcare’s growing digital era by introducing online patient portals, mobile apps, wearable devices, and other digital tools.
+Multichannel strategies have shaped an organization’s digital front door by introducing online patient portals, mobile apps, wearable devices, and other digital tools.
 Despite inherent benefits, multichannel digital tools are disconnected and operate independently of one another.
-This can lead to a fragmented experience where patients may need to reenter data, search for lab results, or even start over at each new touchpoint in their care journey.
+This can lead to a fragmented experience where patients may need to reenter data, search for lab results, or even start over at each new touch point in their care journey.

 Emergence of Omnichannel Strategies

 Omnichannel patient engagement, sometimes called healthcare 3.0, takes the digital era to the next level with a customer-led approach that puts the patient at the center of their healthcare experience.
-Unlike multichannel access, an omnichannel access strategy integrates all touchpoints to provide a seamless and unified patient experience.
+Unlike multichannel access, an omnichannel access strategy integrates all touch points to provide a seamless and unified patient experience.
 Patients can navigate between the different channels without needing to repeat information.
 At the same time, providers can push pertinent reminders and information to the patient without using multiple texting solutions.

 For example, a patient can book an appointment through a mobile app, receive a text message reminder, and then check in via the online portal.
 After the appointment, the patient may receive care instructions and reminders or choose to communicate with the provider via online chat or a virtual visit.
-At each patient touchpoint, all channels are synchronized with up-to-date health records and preferences to ensure an optimal experience that promotes engagement.
+At each patient touch point, all channels are synchronized with up-to-date health records and preferences to ensure an optimal experience that promotes engagement.

 An omnichannel strategy benefits providers too, by reducing repetitive data entry, expanding access to real-time data, and promoting collaboration with patients and other providers.
 This frees up valuable time and helps providers feel supported to practice at the top of their license.